mariajmolina/UMDAOSC650/Unit_01/QuestionFraming.md

 4. Explanation and justification of your NN skill assessment (e.g., properly assessing skill of classification or regression NN, skill assessment of class imbalance situations, are your clusters meaningful?).
 5. Explanation of what your NN learned (e.g., test data/prediction visualization, explainable AI methods).

-What if my NN never learns??
+### What if my NN never learns??

-Identification and justification of what went wrong and how you could potentially move forward.
+Identify and justify what went wrong and how you could potentially move forward.

 # Introduction to Soup of Terminology